Nicholas-Freitas/TerMol/README.md

 This python package allows for the 2D or 3D rendering of molecules in the terminal, using RDKit and Curses.

 ## Installation
-TerMol requires RDKit and numpy.
-For Windows users, Curses must also be installed manually.

-After installing requirements and cloning the repo, install TerMol with:
+After cloning the repo, install TerMol with:
 ```bash
 pip install .
 ```

+This will also install the requirements of RDKit and numpy.
+On Windows only, Curses must be installed manually.

 ## Usage: